mythril-forge/homebrew-classes/docs/homebrew/classes/sorcerer/giant-soul.md

 #### Second Enlargement
 - Your size category increases by two
-- Your size quadruples in all dimensions
+- Your size triples in all dimensions
-- Your mass & weight are multiplied by 64
+- Your mass & weight are multiplied by 27
 - Your weapons and equipment grow to match your new size
 - Your weapon attacks deal thrice the damage dice and modifiers
 - Your movement speed and melee reach increase by 5 feet